Molecular biology a genomics

 - Experimental characterization of newly defined target genes

-A new specialisation NMgr. degree programme and a new habilitation and professorship programme in the field thematically related to the Research Programme "Molecular Biology and Genomics".
+We will get accreditation for a new specialisation in the existing NMgr. degree programme and for a new habilitation and professorship programme in the field related to the Research Programme "Molecular Biology and Genomics".

-- Accreditation of the new specialization NMgr. degree programme; working title "Genomic Biology and Bioinformatics"
+- Accreditation of the new specialization in the NMgr. degree programme “Biology”; working title "Genome Biology and Bioinformatics"

 - Accreditation of a new habilitation and professorship program; working title "Molecular Biology and Genomics"